monkai/github-dash/readme.md

 6. Performance and load testing to establish a baseline of performance figures.
 7. Moving the scheduled retrieval job into a proper thread pool solution such they each retrieval operation becomes non-blocking and returns a progress bar or similar.
 8. Investigation of GitHub subscription model is likely a good idea - better than periodic polling.
 A webhook callback endpoint could be built in to receive notifications on GitHub activity on the subscribed repositories.
+9. Secured repositories may will require an APIKEY or similar to integrate.
+The RestClient call will need updating to include an authorisation header in that case, which will require adding in at the time of adding the repository to teh retrieval job.